 - Remove the points assembly (4) from the distributor by removing the small flat head screw that secures it.

 Note: Make sure you do not lose this screw down inside the distributor!
 If the screw gets lost in the distributor, it may jam the advance mechanism.
 Using a screwdriver with a magnetic tip to remove this screw would be ideal.
 If you do not have a magnetic screwdriver, you can place a magnet on the shank of the screwdriver, such as a refrigerator magnet.
 The steel bottle/can opener refrigerator magnets usually have a decent magnet on them.
+Tip: you can magnetise a normal screw driver by wiping one side of a strong magnet repeatedly down the shaft.

 - With the screw removed from the points, unplug the wire on the points that is going to the condenser (5) and remove the condenser by removing the small screw that holds it on.